hobbit-project/java-sdk-example/README.md

 The repository may be cloned and used as basis for every new project (benchmark or system) on the HOBBIT Platform.

-The detailed description of the development and debug process with Java SDK can be found [here](https://github.com/hobbit-project/java-sdk).

 # Usage
 ## Before you start
 1) Make sure that docker (v17 and later) is installed (or install it by `sudo curl -sSL https://get.docker.com/ | sh`)